talavis/linus-oestberg-dev/content/posts/snacka-kubernetes-scs.md

 date: '2025-02-16T07:57:14+01:00'
 title: 'Snacka Kubernetes - Supply Chain Security'
 author: ["Linus Östberg"]
-description: "A short overview of image and git commit signing."
+description: 'A summary of my "Snacka Kubernetes - Supply Chain Security" presentation, with an overview of image and git commit signing.'
-summary: "Short summary."
+summary: "A short overview of image and git commit signing."
 tags:
   - "security"
   - "snacka kubernetes"